HistoryThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-In the further course, there is a relapsing, exanthematous (symmetrical) spread (truncal) of 0.2-1.0 cm, oval or elongated, slightly raised, scaly patches and scaly plaques aligned according to the cleavage lines (fir tree pattern), lasting for 1-2 weeks.
-Evidence of collerette scaling, an inwardly directed delicate scaly ruff, is also possible in individual plaques.
+In the further course, relapsing, exanthematous (symmetrical) spreading (truncal), lasting for 1-2 weeks, of 0.2-1.0 cm, oval or elongated, little raised, scaly patches and scaly papules and plaques (see Fig.), aligned according to the cleavage lines (fir tree pattern; canopy sign).
+Here, too, evidence of so-called collerette scaling, an inwardly directed delicate scaly ruff, is possible in individual plaques.
 This type of scaling is a supporting diagnostic phenomenon (see Fig.).
-The foci that appear later are usually smaller than the primary medallion, which is not always detectable in the exanthema stage.
+The foci that appear later are usually smaller than the primary medallion.
+This is not always detectable in the exanthema stage.

 The face, neck, and distal halves of the extremities usually remain free.
-Oropharyngeal mucosal lesions are rare but can be attributed to the clinical picture (Ciccarese G et al. 2017).
+Oropharyngeal mucosal lesions are rare but are associated with the clinical picture (Ciccarese G et al. 2017).

-Special forms to note are follicular exanthema, hemorrhagic and urticarial exanthema, circine, vesicular, squamous or psoriasiform variants.
+Follicular exanthema, hemorrhagic and urticarial exanthema, circine, vesicular, squamous, or psoriasiform variants should be noted as (rare) special forms.

-An inverse form is observed preferentially in children and African-Americans(pityriasis rosea inversa).
+An inverse form is observed preferentially in children as well as African-Americans(pityriasis rosea inversa).

 Notice.
-In coloured persons the exanthema appears more infiltrated than in whites with a clear tendency to hyperpigmentation!
-Here, depending on the degree of pigmentation, the red tone of the skin manifestations typical in white skin is missing.
+In colored persons, the exanthema appears more infiltrated than in whites with a clear tendency to hyperpigmentation!
+Here, depending on the degree of pigmentation, the red tint of the skin manifestations so typical in white skin is missing.

 HistologyThis section has been translated automatically.